 Gavin, Keira, Charlie, Owen, Rory, Colleen,

 Our most heartfelt gratitude for your thoughtfulness, passion and ambition.

 Special thanks to the children’s parents: Meghan and Kevin Quinn; Shannon and Raymond Krug; and Ray and Katie Sullivan, for sharing this beautiful story on Facebook and allowing us to share with our Hospice Buffalo community.

-Sadly, Kevin J. Quinn passed away on July 15 and Margaret A. Thexton passed away on July 16.
+Sadly, Kevin J. Quinn passed on July 15 and Margaret A. Thexton passed on July 16.